 - 1/2 cup tomato juice or water

-- 2 1/2 tsp chili powder (may use part chipotle chili powder)
+- 2 1/2 teaspoon mild chili powder may use part chipotle chili powder

 - red (cayenne) and black pepper to taste